WProbot/wordpress-staging-publisher/README.md

    See [full documentation](docs/installation-setups/production-as-console)

-## License
+## Initiative rights

-Copyright (C) 2019  Abel Callejo, International Rice Research Institute (a.callejo@irri.org)
+Copyright &copy; 2019  Abel Callejo, International Rice Research Institute (a.callejo@irri.org)

+## Software license

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+This program is **free software**: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.